barkadosh1/IDD-Fa19-Lab3/README.md

 [Photo Sensor](https://youtu.be/s-2jSnQv7vY)

 For the softpot, I used a 10k Ohm resistor.
 I was able to output the full range of voltages from 0 to 1023 as I slid my finger accross the softpot.
-As I moved accross the softput, the resistance decreased and the voltage increased.
+As I moved accross the softpot, the resistance decreased and the voltage increased.

 [Softpot](https://youtu.be/YyoJhIp8nHc)